-Appendix F: Rackmounting the Affinity
+Appendix G: Rackmounting the Affinity

 You can use a ServSwitch Affinity Rackmount Kit (see Section 3.3.3 for product codes) to mount a ServSwitch Affinity in a 19", 23", or 24" rack.
-Each of these Kits consists of two rackmounting "ears" and four screws.
+Each of these kits consists of two rackmounting "ears" and four screws.

-Keep these guidelines in mind when you mount the Affinity:
+Keep these safety and performance guidelines in mind when you mount the Affinity:

-- The Affinity is designed to work in ambient temperatures up to 50°C (122°F). - Leave at least one rack unit (1U, 1.75", 4.4 cm) of empty vertical space between Affinity units and each other or other equipment. - Consider installing 1U-size rack-vent panels between units to provide them with adequate airflow. - Keep the front and rear doors closed on racks equipped with forced-air blowers or fans. - Tighten all connectors securely and provide adequate strain relief for all cables. - Provide a grounded power source for all units.
-Pay special attention to the load ratings of all equipment you plug into this power source: Overloaded circuits are potential fire hazards and can cause equipment failure and poor performance.
+- The Affinity is designed to work in ambient temperatures from 0 to 45°C (32 to 113°F). - Leave at least one rack unit (1U, 1.75", 4.4 cm) of empty vertical space between Affinity units and each other or other equipment. - Consider installing 1U-size rack-vent panels between units to provide them with adequate airflow.
+Do not block power-supply vents or otherwise restrict airflow when mounting the Affinity and other equipment. - Keep the front and rear doors closed on racks equipped with forced-air blowers or fans. - As you mount the Affinity and other equipment, be careful how you mechanically load the rack, in order to prevent making the rack unstable or causing it to possibly tip over. - Tighten all connectors securely and provide adequate strain relief for all cables. - Provide a grounded power source for all equipment.
+Pay special attention to the overall branch-circuit load rating before plugging equipment into this source: Overloaded circuits are potential fire hazards and can cause equipment failure and poor performance.

-To use a Kit to mount a ServSwitch Affinity, take these steps, referring to Figure F-1 on the next page:
+To use a kit to mount a ServSwitch Affinity, take these steps, referring to Figure G-1:

 - 1. Unscrew and remove the two screws on each side of the Affinity. - 2.
-Match up the two holes in the "chassis end" of each Kit ear with the two holes that you just removed the screws from, then fasten the ear to the Affinity with two of the new screws included with the Kit. - 3.
+Match up the two holes in the "chassis end" of each kit ear with the two holes that you just removed the screws from, then fasten the ear to the Affinity with two of the new screws included with the kit. - 3.
 Once you've attached both ears, match the holes in the "rack end" of each ear to an appropriate set of matching holes on your equipment rack, then screw the Affinity assembly to the rack using your own screws, bolts, or cage nuts (not included).

-Figure F-1.
+Figure G-1.
 Rackmount assembly.